15 Mistakes I Made in Japan (So You Don't Have To)

 12. Overplanning Every Single Day

-I had a color-coded spreadsheet for my first trip.
-Timed to the minute.
-It lasted until 11am on day one.
+A color-coded spreadsheet timed to the minute sounds smart.
+It'll last until 11am on day one.

 Japan rewards wandering.
 That random side street in Shimokitazawa with the vintage clothing shops.
 The tiny sake bar you stumble into in Yurakucho.
 The cat in the alley near Yanaka that leads you to the best senbei shop you've ever seen.